zkat/npm-pick-manifest/README.md

 * `npmVersion` - String, default `null`.
 The npm version to use when checking manifest for `engines` requirement satisfaction.
 (If `null`, then this particular check is skipped.)
+* `avoid` - String, default `null`.
+A SemVer range of versions that should be avoided.
+An avoided version MAY be selected if there is no other option, so when using this for version selection ensure that you check the result against the range to see if there was no alternative available.

 ### Algorithm